bernie-skipole/indipyclient/docs/source/usage/devices.rst

 **self.messages**

-The messages attribute is cast as a list rather than a collections.deque
+The messages attribute is cast as a list rather than a collections.deque.
+It is the messages at the point the snapshot is taken, it does not update.

 **self.enable**

-True if any vector of this device has enable True, otherwise False
+True if any vector of this device has enable True, otherwise False if the device has been deleted.
+This does not update.